nasalehi/scRNAseq_testis_cell_atlas/README.md

 # scRNAseq_testis_cell_atlas
-Supplementary workflow details for the manuscript of "The construction of a testis transcriptional cell atlas from embryo to adult reveals various somatic cells and their molecular roles"
+Supplementary workflow details for the manuscript of "N. Salehi, M. Totonchi, "The construction of a testis transcriptional cell atlas from embryo to adult reveals various somatic cells and their molecular roles", Journal of Translational Medicine, 2023."
+If you make use of this work, please cite our paper available on https://link.springer.com/article/10.1186/s12967-023-04722-2